Help Track Climate Change's Impact on Bird Habitat!

 When: A day of the volunteer's choice between January 15 and February 15.

 Each survey requires doing 5 minute point counts in 12 nearby locations, which typically takes 3-6 hours - and should be completed by noon.

 How: After identifying the location and points for survey, volunteers will conduct point counts 5 minutes a-piece, counting all of the individuals of Eastern Bluebird within 100 meters, as well as any other bird species they're able to identify.
 Data are submitted as eBird checklists and emailed to the Climate Change team.

 What then?
-Climate Watch will analyze all of data you and others collected during January and plug it into their models.
-This spring, they will share with all of us the findings of the January effort (including how it is/isn't different from previous events' findings and where to go from there).
+Climate Watch will analyze all of data you and others collected during the survey period and plug it into their models.
+They will share with all of us the findings of the survey effort (including how it is/isn't different from previous events' findings and where to go from there).